osamja/my-personal-website/docs/sprint.md

 ------------------------------------
 TODO
-  - Title should not bulge on hover (1 pt)
   - SPIKE Integrating Hexo with create-react-app (2pts)
   - Fix image size of computational photography (2 pts)
   - Add animation project to Academic section (1 pt)